What is brain surgery?

 Risks / Benefits

-What are the risks of brain surgery?
+What are the risks or complications of brain surgery?

 - Aphasia (difficulty speaking).